BNLNPPS/swf-data-agent/data/README.md

 * The file is attached to the dataset after _it is uploaded to Rucio._
 * The file is registered under the provided Rucio scope, and its metadata is set upon registration.

+## "Data Ready"

+In the current setup, the "data_ready" message is sent out when there is at least one file already in the dataset.

 ## Upload